IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: Introduction

-It is noteworthy that most of these methods, especially deep learning based forecasting models, inherently follow a \emph{stationarity} assumption: the temporal dependencies between historical observations and future predictions are stationary such that they can be effectively captured and generalized to future time points.
+It is noteworthy that most of these methods, especially deep learning-based forecasting models, inherently follow a \emph{stationarity} assumption: the temporal dependencies between historical observations and future predictions are stationary such that they can be effectively captured and generalized to future time points.
 However, this \emph{stationarity} assumption overlooks the \emph{non-stationarity} of real-world time series data, which can be characterized by continuously shifted joint distribution over time~\cite{kim2022RevIN}.
-As well-known as the distribution shift problem, it can substantially hinder the performance of modern deep forecasting models~\cite{kim2022RevIN,liu2022NonstatTranformers} due to the resulting discrepancies of underlying distributions between the training and test data.
+As well-known as the distribution shift problem, it can substantially hinder the performance of modern deep forecasting models~\cite{kim2022RevIN,liu2022NonstatTranformers,fan2023dish} due to the resulting discrepancies of underlying distributions between the training and test data.
+Since time series data are usually collected at a high frequency over a long duration, such non-stationary sequences with millions of timesteps might even lead to a worse situation for forecasting~\cite{woo2022deeptime,fan2024deep}.

-Nevertheless, existing studies explicitly considering the distribution shift issue in time series forecasting either relied on certain statistics, such as rescaling time series with global minimum and maximum \cite{ogasawara2010adaptive} and specifying non-stationary information as the mean and standard deviation~\cite{kim2022RevIN}, or focused on developing specific mechanisms for certain network architectures to relieve the shift~\cite{du2021ada,liu2022NonstatTranformers}.
-The former methods conduct simple normalizations and would probably fail for unknown distribution shifts beyond simple change of statistics, while the latter architecture-specific methods have limited compatibility and could be unadaptable for advanced forecasting architectures in the future.
+Nevertheless, reviewing all the achievements in non-stationary time series forecasting, existing studies always explicitly considering the distribution shift issue in time series forecasting either relied on certain statistics, such as rescaling time series with global minimum and maximum \cite{ogasawara2010adaptive} and specifying non-stationary information as the mean, standard deviation, and learnable/sliced statistics~\cite{kim2022RevIN,fan2023dish,liu2023adaptive}, or focused on developing specific mechanisms for certain network architectures to relieve the shift~\cite{du2021ada,liu2022NonstatTranformers}.
+The former methods conduct normalizations towards data as pre-processing or in-processing steps, which would probably fail for unknown distribution shifts beyond a simple change of statistics.
+In contrast, the latter architecture-specific methods have limited compatibility and could be unadaptable for advanced forecasting architectures in the future.